TTI-modelling/TestingContactModel/README.md

 ### Extending functionality

 Use the `current_UML.png` file (found in the `docs` folder) to help you visualise where any new amendments will fit in.
-The following is intended as a guide, and assumes some knowledge of OO software design.
+The following is intended as a guide, and assumes basic knowledge of OO software design.

 #### Behaviours